-The shortened course flag S may be flown at any time up to the starting signal, (RRS 32), and you can use shortened courses from the start.
+The changed course flag C may be flown at any time up to the starting signal, (RRS 32, 33), and you can use shortened courses from the start.

-12. The Start Mark E
+12 The Start Mark E

-The Start Mark E is a temporary mark which must be laid as required (EDYC SI 10.2).
+The Start Mark E is a temporary mark which must be laid as required (EDYC SI 8.2).
 It is to be retrieved after racing and stored on the committee boat.